What is the number one cause of depression?

 You should expect a fair amount of soreness in the days following your deep tissue massage.
 Your therapist may recommend treating with ice, heat, or stretching.

 *Disclaimer: This information is not intended to be a substitute for professional medical advice.
 You should not use this information to diagnose or treat a health problem or disease without consulting with a qualified healthcare provider.
 Please consult your healthcare provider with any questions or concerns you may have regarding your condition.
-The information provided is for educational purposes only and is not intended as diagnosis, treatment, or prescription of any kind.
+The information provided is for educational purposes only and is not intended as a diagnosis, treatment, or prescription of any kind.
 The decision to use, or not to use, any information is the sole responsibility of the reader.